photonixapp/photonix-website/docs/developer/ai_models.md

 The bounding box output of running this model against photos is used to create location-specific tags in the database.
 These tags are of unknown people at this stage but it's still useful to tag the information at this stage.

-### Transformation / Feature Alignment and Cropping
+### Face Alignment / Transformation and Cropping

 Because faces can be oriented and pointing in different directions we want to normalise them as much as possible.
 We will skew and rotate the face images to align all the eyes, nose and mouths consistently.

 The output images from this step can be cached for later steps.

-### Feature Embedding / Face Fingerprinting / Faceprinting
+### Feature Extraction / Embedding / Face Fingerprinting / Faceprinting

 Several Deep Neural Networks (DNNs) exist which can generate a multi-dimensional representation of each face.
+FaceNet is one of the more famous examples.
+Papers With Code provides a [list of models sorted by accuracy](https://paperswithcode.com/sota/face-verification-on-labeled-faces-in-the).

 The outputted embeddings only need to be computed once to be re-used many times in the final re-training step.

-### Clustering / Classification
+### Similarity Calculation / Clustering / Classification

 This model will be computing which faces are most similar to each other.
 If an unknown face has a distance score within a defined threshold to it's nearest neighbour, it will get labelled.